 “There are a ton of resources on the internet today and then I’m better equipped to talk to my doctor,” said Jain, who lives in the Philadelphia area and works in financial technology.

 Many patients interviewed for a study of the University of Pittsburgh Medical Center’s electronic patient portal voiced similar opinions.
-“Nearly all thought that patients should have direct access to test results,” said researchers in a 2016 PLOS One journal article.
+“Nearly all thought that patients should have direct access to test results,” said researchers in a

 Yet, direct patient access to test results runs the risk of confusing and alarming some people, the same study showed.